Raleigh Hot Tub Store

 Aromatherapy

-The dry heat of a sauna can enhance the fragrance of essential oils, offering therapeutic benefits through aromatherapy.
+The dry heat of a sauna enhances the fragrance of essential oils, offering therapeutic benefits through aromatherapy.
 In hot tubs, the presence of water diminishes the effectiveness of aromatherapy compared to the dry environment of a sauna.

 Safety